 Rochester has a rich history that is often overlooked by locals who are in the midst of its treasures on a daily basis.
-The medical facilities and downtown campus contain several opportunities to observe and appreciate world-class art, whether Dale Chihuly glass in the Gonda Lobby, a Paul Granlund sculpture in Annenberg Plaza, or in any number of courtyards or pocket parks.
+The medical facilities and downtown campus contain several opportunities to observe and appreciate world-class art, whether Dale Chihuly glass in the Mayo Clinic Gonda Lobby, a Paul Granlund sculpture in Annenberg Plaza, or in any number of courtyards or pocket parks.

 3. Rochester Art Center and Mayo Civic Center

-“Christian sacred art is produced in an attempt to illustrate, supplement and portray in tangible form the principles of Christianity, though other definitions are possible.”
+“Sacred art is produced in an attempt to illustrate, supplement and portray in tangible form the principles of Christianity, though other definitions are possible.”
 One of the great things about churches and cathedrals worldwide is that they are open for visitors, and some even have tours.
 As an architecture student studying abroad, I loved entering sacred spaces and being immersed in unfamiliar imagery and traditions.
 The same holds true for our own religious buildings.
 While roaming downtown you can sneak a peek at Calvary Episcopal and its amazing exterior courtyard and interior dark wood beams and intimate spaces, or St. John the Evangelist and its stunning infinity font, or the stark beauty and contrast of light at B’nai Israel Synagogue.
 Stop by Christ United Methodist to wander through the ark-like sanctuary or pause in the tiny lower level chapel.
 Architecture and landscape architecture are incredible art forms, and children have fantastic interpretations of how space makes them feel.
 Great discussions can be had about why a space is tall or bright or loud or colorful.
 Be a tourist in your city!